Sheffugees/asylumjourney-frontend/README.md

 # asylumjourney-frontend

-Angular frontend for the Asylum Journey project.
+Angular frontend for the Asylum Journey project, http://asylumjourney.sheffugees.org/.
+Part of [Sheffugees](http://www.yoomee.com/first-refugee-hackathon)

+Please note that this project, and the data it uses, are a work in progress.

 ## Getting Started